 ON MY PROCESS

-Over the last 15 years as a practitioner I have developed a specific approach that is child (person) centred and inspired by the early years practice in Reggio Emilia (Italy).
+Over the last 20 years as a practitioner I have developed a specific approach that is child (person) centred and inspired by the early years practice in Reggio Emilia (Italy).
 I look to find authentic ways of creating with the people I work with to make collaborative artworks.
 I work with people of all ages as artistic collaborators and favour a co-learning environment whereby we collectively discover possibilities and co-create (mainly live) installations or performances together.
 I often view my role as to construct structures and environments that inspire and hold the people I work with – allowing them to be free and creative whilst at the same time producing high quality artworks.
+This approach has seeped into the performances and installations I make and in some works, such as Pause and Can You See Me?
+I collaborate with

 ‘Lucy Cassidy has a unique child centred approach to developing work.
 Whether she is facilitating, directing or mentoring Lucy holds a space gently almost invisibly but with the upmost care.
 Lucy cares a lot about the invitation.
 By offering very clear, open but thought through prompts/ suggestions/ gifts she creates a warm creative environment where children / adults can’t help but thrive.
 Under Lucy’s careful artistic eye those sparks of ideas are gently shaped into something always beautiful often profound and always thoroughly unique to the person that made them. ‘ Sita Calvert-Ennals, Theatre Director and Lecturer, Bath Spa University